All About Cholesterol-Lowering Medicines

 complications.
 Plan to have regular monitoring and report any side effects from the

-You often need to fast before you have the test.
+need to fast before you have the test.